 - Once the TB ruling details are confirmed the offending manager is sin binned.

 There is a grey area in the TB ruling when a manager either introduces a player or bids on a player that would trigger the Titus Bramble ruling if signed.
-This is shall be known as ‘grey’ Brambling, and the following rules are introduced to deter it:
+This is shall be known as ‘grey Brambling’, and the following rules are introduced to deter it:

 - If a manager makes a grey Bramble bid all other managers should stop bidding so the hammer can come down and the TB ruling is triggered

-- If a manager has made a grey Bramble bid, but another manager has outbid him, the bid stays live and the grey Brambler is sin binned after the player is eventually sold
+- If a manager has made a grey Bramble bid, but another manager has outbid him, the bid stays live and, if identified before the hammer goes down, the grey Brambler is sin binned after the player is sold

 - If a manager makes a grey Bramble bid and no one notices, the manager is free from any reprisals after the hammer comes down on that player.